okeeffed/developer-notes/manual/Networking/Network-Protocol-Fundamentals.md

 - Payload: The actual data sent by the user
 - Random padding: The random bytes added to ensure that the message is a multiple of the block size used by the encryption algorithm (will be at least four)
 - Message Authentication Code (MAC): This field is present if the Mesage Authentication Code has been negotiated for a the session (strongly recommended but not required)

+### Telnet (Terminal Network)

+Allows users to access a remote host via a text-based interface (eg the command line).
+Telnet provides two-way communication through a virtual terminal.
+Although it is still in use today, Telnet has largely been replaced by more secure forms of remote login and communication (eg SSH).

+### PuTTY

+Open-source application that supports multiple network protocols (eg SSH, SCP, Telnet) and was originally developed for Windows.
+This application provides Windows-based computers an SSH client that allows them to copy files and perform remote logins from Linux hosts.

+### Remote Desktop Protocol (RDP)

+Provides a graphical interface and input capabilities for accessing remote hosts over a network.
+Although it was originally developed by Microsoft, there are now clients for most other operating systems.

+## Email Protocols

+Establishes the set of rules and standards that allow email to be transferred between two hosts.
+These include protocols that are used for sending emails (eg SMTP) and protocols that are responsible for accessing or downloading emails (IMAP and POP3).

+The request to send an email goes to the sender's mail server, which is responsible for transmitting the email to the recipient's mail server.

+Depending on the protocol that is being implemented, the email will either be downloaded to the recipient's local machine or stored on the mail server.

+### Simple Mail Transfer Protocol (SMTP)

+The Simple Mail Transfer Protocol (SMTP) is the standard protocol for sending emails via the internet.
+SMTP is a simple, text-based protocol, meaning that its content is in a human-readable format (unlike binary protocols).
+Although SMTP is the standard protocol for sending emails, it cannot be used to receive messages.

+### Basic SMTP Commands

+- HELO: Identifies the client and begins the SMTP conversation
+- MAIL FROM: Specifies the sender's email address
+- RCTP TO: Specifies the recipient's email address
+- QUIT: Requests that the connection be closed
+- DATA: Signals the beginning of the message text and includes the message content (header and body)

+### Post Office Protocol v3 (POP3)

+A standard mail protocol that is used to fetch emails from a remote server to a local email client.
+POP3 protocol enables the client to download emails from the mail server to a local computer.

+- USER: Specifies the client's username
+- PASS: Specifies the client's password
+- STAT: Requests the number and size of messages
+- LIST: Displays a summary of the messages
+- RETR: Retrieves the specified messages
+- DELE: Deletes the specified messages
+- QUIT: Closes the connection

+### Internet Message Access Protocol (IMAP)

+IMAP is used to access emails stored on a remote mail server from a local client.
+Unlike POP3, IMAP allows the user to interact with emails directly on the mail server in addition to downloading them locally.
+This allows multiple clients to access the same message stores.

+### Basic IMAP Commands

+- LOGIN: Log in with the client username and password
+- LIST: List mailboxes and folders
+- CREATE: Create a mailbox
+- DELETE: Delete a mailbox
+- RENAME: Rename a folder or mailbox
+- FETCH: Retrieve message content
+- SEARCH: Search the mailboxes for messages that meet the search criteria
+- LOGOUT: Close the connection with the mail server

+### IMAP Features

+- Supports concurrent client access
+- Supports multiple mailboxes
+- Supports shared mailboxes
+- Provides mailbox management
+- Provides sort and search capabilities
+- Allows messages to be downloaded on demand
+- Provides message state information